bioinfologics/w2rap/README.md

 <img src="images/yeast_lmp.png"  width="500" height="400">

 The distribution has a clear, pronounced peak so it is easy to see that the insert size is approximately 5000.
+There is no paired end contamination present, as this would cause another peak closer to the origin.